AutomatedLab/AutomatedLab/Help/Wiki/Basic/addmachines.md

 - SLES 12.3+ (*) (not on Azure, there are only paid plans)
 - OpenSuSE (not on Azure, there are only paid plans)

 At the moment the machines do not support any of AutomatedLab's roles since our roles are Windows-based.
-However, your VMs should come up domain-joined and capable of receiving WinRM or SSH requests.
+However, your VMs should come up domain-joined and capable of receiving WSMAN or SSH requests.
 AutomatedLab uses kickstart (RHEL-based) or AutoYAST (SLES-based) to configure everything that would be configured in the unattend file of a Windows machine.

-WinRM (or rather omi-psrp-server) support is very spotty.
+WSMAN (or rather omi-psrp-server) support is very spotty.
 To address this issue, please use the parameters `SshPublicKeyPath` and
 `SshPrivateKeyPath` when deploying Linux hosts.
+No idea how SSH keys are generated?
+Look here: <https://learn.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed>

 ## Simple Linux lab
 You can find the Linux lab here: [AL Loves Linux](https://github.com/AutomatedLab/AutomatedLab/blob/develop/LabSources/SampleScripts/HyperV/AL%20Loves%20Linux.ps1)